Queens-Physics/qexpy/docs/_build/html/_sources/intro.rst.txt

  * Produce interactive plots of data in the browser
  * Fit data to common functions (polynomials, gaussians) or provide custom functions
  * Examine residual plots after fits
- * Track units in calculations (still in development)
+ * Track units in calculations
- * Plot confidence bands from the errors in fitted parameters (still in development)
+ * Plot confidence bands from the errors in fitted parameters
  * Integrates with Jupyter notebooks, numpy, bokeh

 Examples